mrkale/gbj_ds18b20/README.md

 #### Description
 The method sets or initializes the internal status of recent processing on the one-wire bus to input value.
-- Without input parameter the method initializes internal status to success result code with class constant [gbj\_ds18b20::SUCCESS](#results).
+- Without input parameter the method initializes internal status to success result code with class constant [SUCCESS](#results).
 - The method without input parameter is usually called right before any operation on the bus in order to reset the internal status or in methods without bus communication.

 #### Syntax